Make a payment

 Reuse your profile

 Though you can create and manage your payments profile entirely within your AdWords Express account, it actually can be used in other Google products.
 This means that a profile created within AdWords Express can be used to pay for services in many other Google products, like Google Play or Google Analytics premium features.
-This also means that if you have already established a payments relationship in an existing AdWords Express account or in another Google product, you can choose to use that profile without reentering all your information or creating a new profile for AdWords.
-It’s important to note that permissions for these profiles are managed through the Google payments center, not in AdWords account permissions.
+This also means that if you have already established a payments relationship in an existing AdWords Express account or in another Google product, you can choose to use that profile without reentering all your information or creating a new profile for Google Ads.
+It’s important to note that permissions for these profiles are managed through the Google payments center, not in Google Ads account permissions.
 Learn more about reusable profiles in the Google payments help center.